-If the cause is dacryocystitis, with a painful swelling of the lacrimal sac due to a blocked tear duct, it will be treated initially with oral antibiotics for five days after which a DCR will be done.
-DCR consists of making a permanent surgical opening from the lacrimal sac into the nose, through which the tears will then drain freely, resulting in relief of the watering eye symptoms.
+If the cause is dacryocystitis, with painful swelling of the lacrimal sac due to a blocked tear duct, it will be treated initially with oral antibiotics for five days, after which a Dacryocystorhinostomy (DCR) will be carried out.

 If the cause of the watering eye is a blocked tear duct (nasolacrimal duct) the choice is then to have a DCR done through the nose, or an external approach DCR (through the skin), or a combination of the external approach with endoscopic endonasal monitoring.

 At the end of the DCR surgery, soft silicone tubes are placed between the corner of the eye and the inside of the nose, which are then removed approximately 4-6 weeks after surgery.

 The success rates for both endoscopic endonasal DCR and external DCR are in the range of 85% to 95%.
 However, if the cause is more complicated than a simple obstruction of the nasolacrimal duct, this figure can indeed be lower.

 Clinica London’s Jane Olver specialises in endoscopic endonasal lacrimal DCR surgery.
 She also has pioneered Light Tears where she uses an external approach curvilinear skin incision hidden in the tear trough to access the lacrimal sac, together with the endoscope inside the nose for both illumination, and to assist navigation during the surgery.
 This combined approach, of combined external and endoscopic DCR (CoExEn), provides results between 95% and 100%.